What is Field Service Management

 Q. What is field service management in HVAC, plumbing, and cleaning businesses?

 For HVAC companies, a field service management tool handles emergency dispatch and seasonal maintenance contracts.
-AndFor plumbing businesses, it speeds up urgent job routing and same-day invoicing.
-For cleaning companies, it manages recurring schedules, multiple locations, and staff assignments without manual tracking.
+In plumbing businesses, it speeds up urgent job routing and same-day invoicing.
+Cleaning companies manage recurring schedules, multiple locations, and staff assignments without manual tracking.
 In each case, field service management software replaces spreadsheets and phone calls with one connected system built for field operations.

 Q. Is field service management the same as facility management?